The Neighbors: Income

 NeighborhoodScout's research shows that this neighborhood has an income lower

-is a lower rate of childhood poverty than is found in 56.5%
+line, this neighborhood has a higher rate of childhood poverty than 55.6%

 The Neighbors: Occupations

 What we choose to do for a living reflects who we are.
 Each neighborhood has